 Tension in the Nasal Cavity

-When this happens, you will notice a decreased power to high notes.
-In fact, this tension in the nasal cavity will have much the same results as tension in the neck.
+When this happens, you will notice a decreased power in high notes.
+In fact, this tension in the nasal cavity will have the same results as tension in the neck.

 With the nasal passage tensed the power will be driven into the mid-range tones.
 The actual location depends on the vocalist’s mouth and nose shapes, but the issue will be present, nonetheless.